JustineDevs/Hyperkit-Agent/README.md

 ## Overview

-HyperAgent is a cutting-edge AI-powered platform that revolutionizes smart contract development, security auditing, and multi-chain deployment.
+HyperAgent is a cutting-edge AI-powered platform that revolutionizes smart contract development, security auditing, and deployment on Hyperion testnet.
 By combining Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), and blockchain technology, HyperAgent streamlines the entire smart contract lifecycle—from natural language prompts to production-ready, audited, and deployed contracts.

 ### **Why HyperAgent?**